cg9-gw/CS/README.md

 # CS

-Everything I do in CS3.
+Anything I do in CS on my home computer.